Advice On Claiming Data Breach Compensation

 One of our expert data breach solicitors may be able to help you with your case.
 Additionally, they may offer to represent you on a No Win No Fee basis under a Conditional Fee Agreement.

 With this particular arrangement in place, you will not have to pay anything upfront to your solicitor for them to begin working on your case.
-Furthermore, there will be no ongoing fees to pay for their services or if the claim ends unsuccessfully.
+Furthermore, there will be no fees to pay for their services if the claim ends unsuccessfully.

 However, if you are successfully awarded data protection breach compensation, your solicitor will deduct a success fee from this.
 There is a legal cap in place for the percentage that this success fee can be.